 By statute, full implementation will begin in the 2015-2016 school year based on student academic achievement/growth data collected in 2014-2015.
+Pending legislation, full implementation will begin in the 2016-2017 school year based on student academic achievement/growth data collection.
+This delay allows for the study of valid and reliable alternative measures to be determined and provided to LEAs.

-- During the 2012-2013 School Year, all districts piloted the qualitative component for both teachers and leaders. - During the 2013-2014 School Year, all districts implemented the qualitative component; piloted the Other Academic Measures student achievement/growth data collection process; and received VAM reports based on 2012-2013 student growth data. - During the 2014-2015 School Year, all districts will implement the qualitative component; will gather student achievement/growth data for Other Academic Measures that will be used in the 2015-2016 evaluations; will gather data for the Student Academic Growth component both VAM and SLOs/SOOs that will be used in the 2015-2016 evaluations; and will receive VAM reports based on 2013-2014 student growth data. - During the 2015-2016 School Year, all districts will implement all three components: qualitative, OAM (using data from the 2014-2015 School Year), and VAM/SLO/SOO (using data from the 2014-2015 School Year).
-Additionally, all districts will gather student achievement/growth data for Other Academic Measures and Student Academic Growth (VAM/SLO/SOO) that will be used in the 2016-2017 evaluations.
+- During the 2012-2013 School Year, all districts piloted the qualitative component for both teachers and leaders. - During the 2013-2014 School Year, all districts implemented the qualitative component; piloted the Other Academic Measures student achievement/growth data collection process, and received VAM reports based on 2012-2013 student growth data. - During the 2014-2015 School Year, all districts will implement the qualitative component; will gather student achievement/growth data for the Other Academic Measures that will be used in the 2015-2016 evaluations; will gather data for the Student Academic Growth component both VAM as available and SLOs/SOOs that will be used in the 2015-2016 evaluations; and will receive VAM reports as available based on 2013-2014 student growth data. - During the 2015-2016 School Year, all districts will implement all three components: qualitative, OAM (using data from the 2014-2015 School Year), and VAM/SLO/SOO (using data from the 2014-2015 School Year).
+Additionally, all districts will gather student achievement/growth data for Other Academic Measures and Student Academic Growth (VAM/SLO/SOO) that will be used in the 2016-2017 2017-2018 evaluations.